tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

   - low priced stocks offer the advantage of being more likely to appreciate than decline.
 Securities are found to rise more readily from 10 to 40 than from 100-400, and because of this, the speculative public would rather buy into stocks of lower numerical value.

 - **some of the reasons most buyers of low-priced issues lose money:**
-  - public may be buying lowed-priced stocks for the bad financial conditions.
+  - the public may be buying lowed-priced stocks for the bad financial conditions.
-  - high number of shares are issued, which combined are priced higher than the actual value.
+  - A high number of shares are issued, which are priced higher than the actual value.
-  - insiders's desire to dispose of their assets, sometimes resulting in rigorous efforts to persuade the unwary public to buy them.
+  - insiders' desire to dispose of their assets, sometimes resulting in rigorous efforts to persuade the unwary public to buy them.
 - **low price coupled with speculative capitalization**:
-  - speculatively capitalized enterprises, according to Graham's definition, are marked by relatively large amount of senior securities and a comparatively small issue of common stock.
-Although the common share in most cases is sold at a low price, this is not always the case, as long as the market value of common stock comprises only a small part of the enterprise value.
+  - speculatively capitalized enterprises, according to Graham's definition, are marked by relatively large amounts of senior securities and a comparatively small issue of common stock.
+Although the common share, in most cases, is sold at a low price, this is not always the case as long as the market value of common stock comprises only a small part of the enterprise value.
 - **large volume and high production cost equivalent to speculative capital structure**
   - Graham shows how high production costs have the same effect as coupon payments for holders of senior securities.
 The simple effect is that the common stockholders have fewer earnings.
   - *general principle derived*.
-It can be derived from example that when the price of copper increases, there will be a higher profit increase percentage-wise for the high-cost producer than for the low-cost producer.
+It can be derived from the example that when the price of copper increases, there will be a higher profit increase percentage-wise for the high-cost producer than for the low-cost producer.
 This will be reflected in the share price.

 - **sources of income**
-  - special phase: analysis must be conducted for the company based on the source of income from a specific asset, and not based on the general nature of the business.
+  - special phase: analysis must be conducted for the company based on the source of income from a specific asset and not on the business's general nature.
-    - *northern pipe line company*: breaking down the sources of income for this company, it can be seen that a substantial part of the income comes from stable rental and interest earnings.
-This type of earnings must be evaluated based on the actual value of asset producing income.
+    - *northern pipeline company*: breaking down the sources of income for this company, it can be seen that a substantial part of the income comes from the stable rental and interest earnings.
+This type of earnings must be evaluated based on the actual value of asset-producing income.
 Income from bonds should also be valued on a higher basis, compared to the rather volatile pipeline business showing a negative trend.
-    - *tobacco products Corporation of Virginia*: this company was traded as a price-earnings of 10.
-All income came from 99-year lease given to a high-quality company that could meet the obligation without question.
-This made the source of income from Tobacco Products company of Virginia equivalent to a high-grade investment bond, and on this basis the company would be deemed undervalued.
+    - *tobacco products Corporation of Virginia*: this company was traded with a price-earnings of 10.
+All income came from a 99-year lease given to a high-quality company that could meet the obligation without question.
+This made the source of income from Tobacco Products Company of Virginia equivalent to a high-grade investment bond, and on this basis, the company would be deemed undervalued.

 ## 3. Asset Value